Adam Cassar

 Challenges

-Requests from suspected bots can be redirected to Challenges or puzzles such as a CAPTCHA, also known as a Completely Automated Public Turing test that helps to identify a bad bot versus a human.
+Requests from suspected bots can be redirected to Challenges or puzzles such as a CAPTCHA, also known as a Completely Automated Public Turing test, to help identify a bad bot versus a human.
 Online puzzles, such as letter matching, are easy for humans to solve but difficult for automated bots. reCAPTCHA, offered free from Google, is an advanced version of CAPTCHA puzzles that require users to identify text from real-world images such as street address signs, printed books or text from paper newspapers.